Criminal Defense in Polk County

 - Theft offenses – including shoplifting (petit theft), grand theft, dealing in stolen property, employee theft, fraud, or credit card fraud;

-- Domestic Battery – an allegation of a push, shove or other offense touching between a husband and wife, blood relatives, or former intimate partners:
+- Domestic Violence including domestic violence battery – an allegation of a push, shove or other offense touching between a husband and wife, blood relatives, or former intimate partners;

 - Drug crimes from possession of marijuana to drug trafficking;